 - As before, click on the Finish.

-- Again, for eliminating the seconds (”) symbol, paste the symbol in the box.
+- Again, to eliminate the seconds (”) symbol, paste the symbol in the box.

 - After that, select the Next.

-- Finally, click on the Finish option again as we do before.
+- Finally, click on the Finish option again as we did before.

 - As a result, the degrees will be separated into degrees, minutes, and seconds without the symbols.